yuminyea/You-re-the-One-Whom-I-m-Talking-To/README.md

 # You’re the One Whom I’m Talking To: The Role of Contextual External Human-Machine Interfaces in Multi-Road User Conflict Scenarios

 This repository supports the IMWUT 2025 February submission (ID: 1102) by providing documentation, pre-built executables, and visual materials related to the study.
+The repository is anonymized to comply with double-blind peer review requirements.
 Upon acceptance of the manuscript, Unity packages, source code, and additional resources will be shared.

 ---

-## Abstract
+## Overview
-This study investigates the role of contextual external human-machine interfaces (eHMIs) in autonomous vehicles (AVs) for resolving multi-road user conflict scenarios.
-Using VR-based multi-agent simulations, we evaluate methods for effective communication between AVs and pedestrians, cyclists, and manual vehicle drivers in complex traffic scenarios.
+This study explores how contextual external human-machine interfaces (eHMIs) in autonomous vehicles (AVs) facilitate communication with multiple road users—pedestrians, cyclists, and manual vehicle drivers—in complex traffic scenarios.
+Using a VR-based multi-agent simulation, we demonstrate the effectiveness of eHMIs in reducing conflicts and improving safety.

 ---

+## Features
+- **VR-Based Multi-Agent Simulation**: Simulates interactions between AVs and road users in real-time.
+- **Pre-Built Executables**: Allows reviewers to replicate the experimental setup without requiring source code.

 ## Repository Structure
 - **Builds/**: Contains pre-built executables for the server and client environments (e.g., `server.exe`, `pedestrian.exe`, `cyclist.exe`, `driver.exe`).